Beginnings (Steve Howe album)

 Beginnings is the debut studio album by English guitarist and songwriter Steve Howe, released in October 1975 by Atlantic Records.
 It was recorded and released during a break in activity from the progressive rock band Yes, after they agreed for each member to produce a solo album.
 Howe employed various guest musicians, including past and present Yes bandmates Bill Bruford, Alan White and Patrick Moraz, plus members of Gryphon.

 The album reached No. 22 on the UK Albums Chart and No. 63 on the US Billboard 200.
 It was supported with promotional videos of "Ram" and "Beginnings".

 Background and recording

 In August 1975, Howe had been the guitarist in the progressive rock band Yes for five years.
 After the band finished touring their seventh album Relayer (1974) that month, the group agreed to take an extended break and have each member record a solo album.
-Howe began by selecting demos that he had collected over the years, and aimed, before inviting guest musicians, to play by himself as many parts as was practicable.
+Howe began by selecting demos that he had collected over the years and aimed, before inviting guest musicians, to play by himself as many parts as were practicable.